Australia: The Land Where Time Began

 Continental crust is composed mostly of silicate minerals, within which chemical reactions occur that break them down to clay minerals, which were then moved down with the percolating water.
 The result was the distribution of colour seen in the remaining rock profiles, iron-stained in the top zone, merging with a mottled zone then a pallid zone of white clay.
 This clay layer is were the silica that migrated from the upper levels of the rock was deposited to form opal as a result of deep weathering.

 The appearance of the mottled zone results from the unequal distribution of iron.
 In this zone, as water percolated down through it, iron oxides were segregated, small crystals of haematite coalescing to for nodules of various sizes.
-This mottled zone would no doubt have been of the most interest to Australian Aborigines, as the nodules (ochre) are one of the pigments used by them extensively in ceremony and decoration in general.
+This mottled zone would no doubt have been of the most interest to Australian Aboriginal People, as the nodules (ochre) are one of the pigments used by them extensively in ceremony and decoration in general.

 All weathered material lies on a basement rock, the upper part of which is the saturated zone, that is the zone of groundwater discharge.
 It is at places the groundwater moves towards, springs or seepages, where it emerging at the surface.
 The emerging water carries the products of weathering in solution, such as dissolved silica (silicic acid).
 When it percolates through iron-rich regoliths it carries iron.
 A chemical gradient is maintained by the removal of weathering products as they precipitate out, the water being able to continue weathering the rocks.